18 Best Baby Breakfast Recipes

 10. Blueberry Muffin Cereal

-Sense a pattern here?
-Babies love berries and all things sweet, and this is one combination of healthy and yummy that parents will be tempted to try.
+Is there a pattern here?
+Babies love berries and all things sweet, and this combination of healthy and yummy will tempt parents to try it.
+Blueberries reduce the risk of cardiovascular disease and type 2 diabetes and help maintain weight.
+They also have antioxidant and anti-inflammatory properties (9).

 Ingredients